kongware/ftor/README.md

 thunk(); // "foobar"
 thunk("foo"); // throws
 ```
 ### Parametric Polymorphic Functions

 So far we've merely addressed somehow boring, monomorphic functions.
 Let's get to polymorphic ones.

 #### First Order

-Parametric polymorphic functions accept values of any type, as they only work with non-polymorphic properties:
+Parametric polymorphic functions accept values of any type, as they only work with their non-polymorphic properties:

 ```Javascript
 const id = Fun("(id :: a -> a)", x => x);